chcomin/vscode-python-debug-plotter/README.md

 <br>

 You can explore any tensor or array.
-For instance, an image in a Bx3xHxW array can be shown by first defining the variable in the debug console (img = batch[7]).
+For instance, an image in a Bx3xHxW array can be shown by first defining the variable in the debug console using `img = batch[7]`.
 The variable can then be viewed as an image

 ![Batch viewer](assets/batch.gif)